Environmental impact of pharmaceuticals and personal care products: Routes into the environment

 More attention has been devoted since 2016 to PPCPs in the environment.
-Two causes may contribute to this: PPCPs are actually increasing in the environment due to widespread use and/or analytical technology is better able to detect PPCPs in the environment.
+Two causes may contribute to this: either PPCPs are really increasing in the environment owing to widespread use and/or analytical technology is better able to detect PPCPs in the environment.
 These substances enter the environment directly or indirectly.
 Direct methods include contamination of surface water by hospitals, households, industries, or sewage treatment plants.
 Direct contamination can also affect the sediment and soil.

-It is generally assumed (albeit hardly verified) that the production of pharmaceuticals in industrialised countries is well controlled and unharmful to the environment, due to the local legal restrictions usually required to permit production.
-However, a substantial fraction of the global production of pharmaceuticals takes place in low-cost production countries like India and China.
-Recent reports from India demonstrate that such production sites may emit very large quantities of e.g. antibiotics, yielding levels of the drugs in local surface waters higher than those found in the blood of patients under treatment.
+It is generally assumed (albeit poorly verified) that the production of pharmaceutical products in industrialised countries is well controlled and not harmful to the environment, owing to the local legal restrictions that are usually required to permit production.
+However, a substantial fraction of the global production of pharmaceutical products takes place in low-cost production countries like India and China.
+Recent reports from India show that such production sites may emit very large quantities of e.g. antibiotics, yielding higher concentrations of the drugs in local surface waters than those found in the blood of patients during treatment.

-The major route for pharmaceutical residues to reach the aquatic environment is most probably by excretion from patients undergoing pharma treatment.
-Since many pharmaceutical substances are not metabolized in the body they may be excreted in biologically active form, usually via the urine.
-Furthermore, many pharmaceutical substances are not fully taken up from the intestine (following oral administration in patients) into their blood stream.
-The fraction not taken up into the blood stream will remain in the gut and eventually be excreted via the feces.
-Hence, both urine and feces from treated patients contain pharmaceutical residues.
-Between 30 and 90% of the orally administered dose is generally excreted as active substance in the urine.
+The major route whereby pharmacological residues from pharmaceutical products reach the aquatic environment is most probably by excretion from patients undergoing pharmacological treatment.
+Since many pharmacological substances are not metabolized in the body they may be excreted in biologically active form, usually via the urine.
+Furthermore, many pharmacological substances are not fully taken up from the intestine (following oral administration in patients) into their bloodstream.
+The fraction not taken up into the bloodstream will remain in the gut and eventually be excreted via the feces.
+Hence, both urine and feces from treated patients contain pharmacological residues.
+Between 30 and 90% of an orally administered dose is generally excreted as active substance in the urine.